Pierre81385/flutter-rtd/readme.md

     - Each station that the train is scheduled to arrive at next is displayed with a marker
       - Touching the marker will display the station name and move it to the center of view
     - A color coded route (polyline) shows the projected path of the train
+- Need to find the nearest station to catch your train?
+Each station has a walk icon.
+Touch this to see how far the staion is from your location!

 ## The deets